 ADOH operates the Arizona Public Housing Authority (PHA).
 Information derived from operating the PHA provides an accurate and recent view of public housing needs and trends for which planning efforts can be designed to address.
 The responsibilities entail administering a Housing Choice Voucher program for Yavapai County.
-The Housing Choice Voucher program provides rental subsidy payments for approximately 89 very low-income households.
-The Arizona PHA also has a competitively-awarded contract to operate the Section 8 project-based program throughout the state, which entails administering approximately 111 HUD-subsidized rental properties.
-Through this program, participating properties are subsidized, allowing very low-income tenants to pay only 30 percent of their incomes toward rent.
+The Housing Choice Voucher program provides rental subsidy payments for approximately 124 very low-income households.
+Of the 124 vouchers, 35 are restricted to assist homeless veterans through the VASH Program.
+ADOH works closely with the Veterans Administration Medical Center to identify those in need.
+The Arizona PHA also has a competitively-awarded contract to operate the Section 8 project-based program throughout the state, which entails administering approximately 114 HUD-subsidized rental properties.
+Through this program, participating properties are subsidized, allowing very low-income tenants to pay approximately 30 percent of their incomes toward rent.